 Fees are further charged on a "per-program" basis, which means that the fees remain the same regardless of whether a student takes all or only some courses in the program.
 Please visit the link below for detailed information on York's current tuition and fees.

 Fees refunds/credit calculations are based on complete withdrawal from a term, not withdrawal from individual courses.
 This is because fees are calculated according to a student's program and full-time or part-time enrollment status/activity level.
 Fees are not calculated on a per course basis.

 Because the MPPAL is a professional program, financial support is limited.
 We administer a small bursary program exclusive to our students.
 Support is offered on a demonstrated needs basis and competitive, i.e. because funds are limited, we are not able to support every student who applies.
 Prospective students should ensure they have sufficient funds before starting the program.

 MPPAL students may also be eligible for support through OSAP.
 Note that OPSP for part-time students is limited to a maximum of $ 10,000.

-At this time, only a limited number of internal and internal (monetary) awards are available to students who are in a part-time program like the MPPAL.
+At this time, only a limited number of internal (monetary) awards are available to students who are in a part-time program like the MPPAL.

-For more on scholarship, bursary and awards opportunities available to graduate students at York, please consult the following pages:
+For more general information on scholarship, bursary and awards opportunities available to graduate students at York, please consult the following pages:

 Student & Alumni Awards